marcosstefani/sucuri/README.md

     return render_template_string(template)
 ```

 As can be seen in the example above, the template in the example is loaded from a file named `template.suc` which is in the project's root directory, however it could be in any project directory, such as `templates/template.suc` if you include a folder to group the templates.
+At the first access to the archive, it will take care of storing it in memory, thus making access to information less costly and more efficient.

 ### Text
 In sucuri, texts are described in two ways.
 It can be written after the declaration of the tag such as: